natural-apptitude/ngrx-store-ionic-storage/README.md

 # ngrx-store-ionic-storage

-Simple syncing between @ngrx 7 and Ionic Storage.
+Simple syncing between @ngrx and Ionic Storage.

-**If you are looking to use this package with an Ionic 2 or 3 app, please use [version 4](README-v4.md) of this package.**

 ## Dependencies

-This library depends on the store and effects modules from [@ngrx/platform](https://github.com/ngrx/platform) and [Ionic 4](https://ionicframework.com/docs/).
+This library depends on the store and effects modules from [@ngrx/platform](https://github.com/ngrx/platform) and [Ionic](https://ionicframework.com/docs/).

 ## Installation

-Make sure you have a scaffolded Ionic 4 app.
+Make sure you have a scaffolded Ionic app.
 This library supports Ionic version 4 and above.
 For more details, see the [Ionic documentation](https://ionicframework.com/docs/building/starting).

 Then run: